mfosterw/cookiestocracy/README.rst

 Contributing
 ------------

-Please read the `contribution guide`_ to get set up on a local development environment with docker.
-See basic commands below, which can be run from within a dev container or by following the relevant instructions in the aforementioned guide.
+Please read the `contribution guide`_ to set up a local development environment with docker.
+See basic commands below, which can be run from within a dev container or by following the instructions in the guide.

 .. _`contribution guide`: https://github.com/mfosterw/cookiestocracy/blob/docker/CONTRIBUTING.rst